-- D. Conditions of Displacement - 1.
-Upon receipt of the layoff notice and the location in which he or she may exercise an election to displace, the Bargaining Unit member to be laid off shall have ten (10) working days to exercise such election to displace an employee under the provisions set forth above. - 2.
-If a C.O.
-III elects to displace a C.O.
-I/II, he or she shall be placed at the appropriate range at the C.O.
-III's existing step and the merit anniversary date shall remain unchanged.
-Upon recall to the C.O.
-III, the employee's hourly rate shall be adjusted upward, step for step, to the appropriate range. - 3.
-If a member elects to displace another member and that displacement entails a change of duty station, the Bargaining Unit member shall be responsible for any travel or moving expenses incurred. - D. The order of layoff shall be: - 1.
-Bargaining Unit members shall be listed in ascending order of layoff seniority.
-The member with the least layoff seniority shall be laid off first (1st), the second (2nd) member second (2nd), etc. - 2.
-Ties: If two (2) or more Bargaining Unit members have identical layoff seniority, the order of layoff shall be determined by the following: - a.
+- 4. If a Bargaining Unit Member elects to displace another Bargaining Unit Member and that displacement entails a change of duty station, the Bargaining Unit Member shall be responsible for any travel or moving expenses incurred. - D. The order of layoff shall be: - 1.
+Bargaining Unit Members shall be listed in ascending order of layoff seniority.
+The Bargaining Unit Member with the least layoff seniority shall be laid off first (1st), the second (2nd) Bargaining Unit Member second (2nd), etc. - 2.
+Ties: If two (2) or more Bargaining Unit Members have identical layoff seniority, the order of layoff shall be determined by the following: - a.
 Veterans' Preference per AS 39.25.150(19): A veteran shall be given preference for the position over a non-veteran. - b.
 Layoff seniority in the class from which laid off. - c.
-If a case cannot be determined by the application of a or b, it shall be at the Employer's discretion to determine which of the two (2) or more Bargaining Unit members to lay off.
+If a case cannot be determined by the application of a or b, it shall be at the Employer's discretion to determine which of the two (2) or more Bargaining Unit Members to lay off.